fingerskier/manthra/README.md

 But that God loved Jacob.

-The only way to defeat sin is to deny it battle.

 Nobody owns life but anyone who holds a frying pan holds death.

 You can't pickpocket a naked man.

 No one is against you,
 they are for themselves.
   M. Calderon

 Dictionary, n.
 A malevolent literary device for cramping the growth of a language and making it hard and inelastic.
   Ambrose Bierce